Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Are you putting your personal accounts at risk?

 Lately I’ve seen a lot of quizzes and surveys in my Facebook feed.
-It scares me the amount of personal information that is being shared without thinking it through.
+It scares me to see the amount of personal information that is being shared without thinking it through.

 Or the “Do you remember?” posts.